kimruddock/pawelgrzybek.github.io/_drafts/2017-04-20-native-ecmascript-modules-in-the-browser.md

 I love Sass but wouldn't be cool to have it's power build into the CSS?
 The good news is native [custom properties](https://pawelgrzybek.com/css-custom-properties-explained/) are much more powerful than statically declared ones from Sass.
 Mixins are amazing — so [`@apply` rule](https://pawelgrzybek.com/css-mixins-with-apply-rule/) is.
 [The vendor prefixes imbroglio](https://www.chromium.org/blink#vendor-prefixes) is over and will never get back.
 With all those goodies I would say that first of my dreams is fulfilled.

 When [Babel](https://babeljs.io/) came around it was like living in the future.
 We were able to use modern features that browser didn't support at the time.
 Things changed though.
 Nowadays, browsers have a really [strong support](https://kangax.github.io/compat-table/es6/) for present-day ingredients.
 Have a look at your gulp build task or webpack config — there is a chance that you don't need to transpile your code anymore.
-Second item from my wishlist became reality.
+Second item from my wish list became reality.

 Recently released [Safari 10.1](https://developer.apple.com/library/content/releasenotes/General/WhatsNewInSafari/Articles/Safari_10_1.html) brought a hope that one day I will put a checkbox next to the last thing that I would like to remove from my workflow — module bundlers.

 ## JavaScript modules

 Before 2015 JavaScript never had a native way of working with modular codebases.
-For years web developers managed to find a number of ways to implement it: spliting codebase into seperated files and scopes, using [AMD (Asynchronous module definition)](https://en.wikipedia.org/wiki/Asynchronous_module_definition) with file loaders like [RequireJS](http://requirejs.org/) or making Node style [CommonJS](https://en.wikipedia.org/wiki/CommonJS) work in the browser via libraries like [Browserify](http://browserify.org/).
+For years web developers managed to find a number of ways to implement it: splitting codebase into separated files and scopes, using [AMD (Asynchronous module definition)](https://en.wikipedia.org/wiki/Asynchronous_module_definition) with file loaders like [RequireJS](http://requirejs.org/) or making Node style [CommonJS](https://en.wikipedia.org/wiki/CommonJS) work in the browser via libraries like [Browserify](http://browserify.org/).

 Finalized in June 2015 spec for [6th Edition](http://www.ecma-international.org/ecma-262/6.0/) of JavaScript changed a lot.
 One of the many amazing things that it brought was native way of working with modules.
 Turned out that it was [immensely hard](https://blog.whatwg.org/js-modules) to implement it to the web platform — module bundlers like [Webpack](https://webpack.js.org/) came into the game.
 They allow us to write code in modern way and spit out a bundled script understandable by the browser.